 GISELLE

-Featuring Milwaukee Ballet Orchestra, Giselle is presented in partnership with Milwaukee Youth Symphony Orchestra and Violins of Hope.
+Featuring the Milwaukee Ballet Orchestra, Giselle is presented in partnership with Violins of Hope presented by the Milwaukee Youth Symphony Orchestra.

 Show Times and Details